About

 What can residents expect?

 With any type of construction, residents can expect to see and hear heavy equipment during the sewer excavation process.
-The majority of this project will be constructed by digging through the surface of the ground, in a process known as “open-cut” construction.

-After all new sewer pipes are installed, the Contractor will restore the construction site according to all District and local requirements.
-This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc. More detail on this will become available after a Contractor is selected for the project ahead of construction in the Summer of 2022.
+Restoration: After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
+This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 What is the timeline?

 This is the current tentative project schedule.
-This is subject to change based on a variety of factors including weather.
+This is subject to change based on a variety of factors, including weather.

-• Estimated construction start: Spring 2023
+• Estimated construction start: January 2024